RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 **Instructions for Annotation Tutorial for GIGA III 2018**

 This tutorial is specific to the files placed on the server.
-For practice, you can upload your own genome and genes of interest and use the same protocol by changing the variables for $REFERENCE and $GOI
+For practice, you can upload your own genome and genes of interest and use the same protocol by changing the filenames to your reference and your gene of interest data set.

 ***We will start with a simple question - is my gene of interest in this particular genome?***